EmrahFidan/blackMirrrorBlog/readme.md

 <h2 style="color: #0081a7;"> Lessons Learned </h2>

-HTML and CSS are two vital technologies in creating modern internet experiences.
+HTML and CSS are two essential technologies for creating modern web experiences.
 HTML is used to specify the structural components of web pages.
-CSS is used to determine the visual design of web pages.
-However, HTML and CSS are not sufficient in web site design.
-They just create simple levels of web requests and generally become designd setters.
-Javascript, php and framework should be used for the more advanced web request.
+CSS is used to specify the visual design of web pages.
+However, HTML and CSS are not sufficient for website design.
+They only create simple layers of web requests and generally become design setters.
+Javascript, php and frameworks should be used for more advanced web requirements.

-Concepts such as Responsive design (sensitive design ) also emerge.
-This is an improved approach to ensure that web pages are displayed properly on different devices and screen sizes.
-I had a little trouble giving this feature to my code, I have to improve myself.
+Concepts such as responsive design are also emerging.
+This is an improved approach to ensuring that web pages are displayed correctly on different devices and screen sizes.
+I had a bit of trouble getting my code to do this, I need to get better at it.

-<h2 style="color: #0081a7;"> Thanks </h2>

-- [@EmrahFidan](https://github.com/EmrahFidan) for writing, research, design, and developer.

 <h2 style="color: #0081a7;"> Feedback </h2>